 - writing for museums

 The curriculum is also designed to help you advance in soft skills valued in the workplace, such as critical thinking, collaboration, organization, presentation, and communication skills.

 The professional writing track delivers intensive writing and reading curriculum through 10-day residency courses on campus and independent study courses at home.
 As a certificate student or first-semester MAW student, you’ll focus on aspects of professional writing including narrative structure, persuasion, editing, publishing, and specific professional writing modes.
 As a second-semester MAW student, you will complete a portfolio that showcases your writing and editing for the professional world.
 View the semester-by-semester curriculum for the MAW.

 In keeping with our commitment to affordability, we make it possible for students in our certificate and MAW programs to matriculate into the MFA degree if they want a terminal creative writing degree, earning both the certificate + MFA or the MAW + MFA for about the same cost as the MFA alone.

-Our Professional faculty includes, among others, Jason Howard, Erin Keane, Charles Maynard, and Keith Wilson—accomplished writers working in the worlds of online and print publishing, podcasting, gaming, and more.
+Our Professional faculty includes, among others, Jason Howard, Erin Keane, Charles Maynard, and Keith Wilson—accomplished writers and editors working in the worlds of online and print publishing, podcasting, gaming, and more.